krishna-devel/uproject/kdtree/README.md

   root@79e81de5fe76:/kdtree/build#
   ```

-  To run the longer integration tests, comment out the following lines at the bottom of `/kdtree/tests/basic_tests/KDTreeHandlerTest.cpp`, rebuild the project and run the tests again.
+  To run the longer integration tests, uncomment the following lines at the bottom of `/kdtree/tests/basic_tests/KDTreeHandlerTest.cpp`, rebuild the project and run the tests again.

     ```
     TEST_F(KDTreeHandlerTest, test_test_25d) { runTests("test_25d"); }